yasenstar/EA/architool/Query-Archi-HTML-Report.md

 ![archi-html-query-23](img/html-query-23.png)

+---

-### Tip: How to Clear the alasql Query Console Screen
+## Add-ons - Tip: How to Clear the alasql Query Console Screen

 When you open the exported Archi HTML report, you can use the 3rd tab - Query - to retrieve needed data in alasql syntax from the Archi model in broswer, like below: